When in Lisbon, there’s no better place than a tasca to have lunch while feeling the city’s beating pulse.

 The tascas in Lisbon have changed over time, adjusting to current quality standards, like any other restaurant has.
 But they’re still the best place in town to eat traditional Portuguese food, and they still keep the same essence of when they started.

 To keep up with the times, some may have added a second language to their menus (usually English) or began accepting credit card payments.
 But they haven’t changed the menu to cater to foreign palates.
 A bica is still a bica and still costs an average of €0.70 or less, and older waiters still find it easier to calculate your bill on the paper tablecloth than with a calculator.
 They never make a mistake and they’ll never overcharge a client.

-Tascas weren’t and still aren’t just about the food.
+Tascas never were—and still aren’t—just about the food.
 Workers still choose them for affordable lunches but also for that sense of seeing a familiar face.
 That connection from two centuries ago is still there.
-Some regular clients go to their favorite tasca for lunch every day, some only go when the daily special is their favorite dish (typically one that the restaurant is well-known for).
+Some regular clients go to their favorite tasca for lunch every day, some only go when the daily special is their favorite dish.

 Tips to Spot a Traditional Tasca

-A traditional tasca doesn’t change one ounce of its character trying to please everyone.
+A traditional tasca doesn’t change one ounce of its character to try and please everyone.

 The daily specials are scribbled on a blackboard or a paper tablecloth taped to the window (so that the potential customers passing by can choose to enter or not).
-They don’t take reservations but they’re quick in serving, so you don’t have to wait long for a table.
+They don’t take reservations but the service is quick, so you don’t have to wait long for a table.
 It’s harder to find a tasca that also opens for dinner, except in areas like the Bairro Alto neighborhood where nighttime is the best time for business.

 Over the years, the meanings of tasca and taberna have overlapped and these days they’re practically one and the same.
 However, since most tabernas still focus more on serving alcohol than food, you might find more regular clients drinking at the counter than eating at the tables.